mrocklin/blog/_posts/work/2018-01-30-the-case-for-numba.md

 ### The Continued Cases Against Numba

-For completeness, lets list a number of reasons why it is still quite reasonable to avoid Numba today:
+For completeness, let's list a number of reasons why it is still quite reasonable to avoid Numba today:

 1. It isn't a community standard
 2. Numba hasn't attracted a wide developer base, and so is probably still dependent on financial support for paid developers